Winter Break Ideas

 Water-Zoo Indoor Water Park - Clinton

 It doesn’t have to be warm outside to get soaked at the Water-Zoo Indoor Water Park in Clinton, open year-round.
 With the temperature inside always a balmy 80 degrees, winter is the ideal time to head to this multi-level water playground, complete with a 600-gallon bucket soak, a lazy river, water cannons and an assortment of thrilling water slides.

 For an aquatic experience that doesn’t require getting wet, make your way to the Oklahoma Aquarium in Jenks to feed stingrays or let the kids pet small sharks at the aquarium’s popular touch tanks.
 Watch their eyes become wide with excitement as large bull sharks swim around them while in the underwater viewing tunnel.

 Sam Noble Oklahoma Museum of Natural History - Norman

 More indoor fun is available at the Sam Noble Oklahoma Museum of Natural History in Norman.
 Travel back four billion years and come face to face with colossal dinosaurs, gigantic bugs and ferocious reptiles throughout the 50,000 square foot showcase of Oklahoma’s prehistory.
 A delight for young and old alike, this museum will transport you and your family to a time before the last Ice Age.
-Don’t forget to ride the glass “dinovator” to look the world’s largest Apatosaurus in the eye!
+Don’t forget to ride the glass “dinovator” to look the world’s largest Apatosaurus in the eye!back to top

 - Cherokee Heritage Center